developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 2. For the users or roles in the **USERS/ROLES** table, toggle the checkmark for each privilege you want to grant on the Dremio source being created.
 3. Click **Save** after setting the configuration.

-## Update an Iceberg REST Catalog Source[​](#update-an-iceberg-rest-catalog-source "Direct link to Update an Iceberg REST Catalog Source")
+## Update an Iceberg REST Catalog Source

 To update an Iceberg REST Catalog: